 My goal is to publish new posts twice a week — Mondays and Thursdays.
 However, if you don’t see a new post on Thursday, it’s because I was too busy, so please look for a new one the following Monday.

 Our next show in Winnetka, Illinois, is just around the corner, November 4-6, 2016.
-We always look forward to exhibiting in the greater Chicago area (and probably our last show of the year).
+This is our only fall show in the greater Chicago area (and probably our last show of the year).
 We always look forward to exhibiting there, especially to see all our friends and clients.
 Put it in your calendar.
 It’s a lovely show!

 Click here to check my website for the latest items and to look around.
 I will update it as often as time permits.
 We’re still very much in business between shows, so please don’t hesitate to email or call.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.